glycerine/monty/README.md

 Monty is a subset of Python, supplemented with the Go standard library which is called by reflection.

-Monty is a fork derived from the starlark-go project by Google engineers Alan Donovan and Jay Conrod.
-Their code is available at https://go.starlark.net , also known as https://github.com/google/starlark-go.
+Monty is a fork derived from the starlark-go project.
+That code is available at https://go.starlark.net , also known as https://github.com/google/starlark-go.

-Monty uses code from Nate Finch's https://github.com/starlight-go/starlight starlight-go is licensed under the MIT license.
+Monty uses code from https://github.com/starlight-go/starlight starlight-go is licensed under the MIT license.

 An adaptation of the README for Starlark-Go follows.